 The annual cycle of Android rolls on, with the latest version of the Google mobile software being called Android 9 Pie.

-Android 9 Pie update: Google Pixel devices
+Android 9 Pie update for Google Pixel devices

-Pixel devices are the first to get Android 9 Pie.
+Pixel devices are always the first to get Android 9 Pie.
 The official rollout started in August 2018, so you should have the new software already if you have any of the Pixel devices.
 If you join the new Android 9 Pie beta, you can test additional features that are not ready.

 - Google Pixel